leonardobertolani/temperatures/README.md

   T_1(t) = - \frac{m_2 \cdot c_2}{m_1 \cdot c_1} \cdot T_2(t) + c
 $$

 This final result shows that $T_1(t)$ and $T_2(t)$ are pretty much the same function, except for a coefficient and a constant term.
 This result is reasonable, because the heat exchanged over time is the same, so the way one temperature function increases should match the way the other temperature function decreases.
-The constant term $c$ can be found remembering that for time going to infinity bot functions equals $T_eq$, and so:
+The constant term $c$ can be found remembering that for time going to infinity bot functions equals $T_{eq}$, and so:

 $$
   T_{eq} = - \frac{m_2 \cdot c_2}{m_1 \cdot c_1} \cdot T_{eq} + c